fekete965/boots.dev-build-an-ai-agent/README.md

 ## How It Works

+1. **Secure Initialization**: The agent starts with a restricted working directory and validates all operations
-1. The agent receives your prompt and creates a plan using available functions
+2. **Function Planning**: Receives your prompt and creates a plan using available secure functions
-2. It can make multiple function calls in sequence to accomplish complex tasks
+3. **Sequential Execution**: Makes multiple function calls in sequence to accomplish complex tasks
-3. All operations are scoped to a specific working directory for security
+4. **Security Validation**: Every file operation is validated to ensure it stays within the sandbox
-4. The agent has a timeout limit to prevent infinite loops
+5. **Timeout Protection**: Has built-in limits to prevent infinite loops and resource exhaustion
-5. Results are returned as natural language responses
+6. **Natural Responses**: Returns results as human-readable natural language responses

 ## Configuration